Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: Abstract

 \section{Abstract}

-{\it Systematic enumeration and identification of unique 3D spatial topologies of complex engineering systems such as automotive cooling layouts, hybrid-electric power trains, and aero-engines are essential to search their exhaustive design spaces to identify spatial topologies that can satisfy challenging system requirements.
-However, efficient navigation through discrete 3D spatial topology options is a very challenging problem due to its combinatorial nature and can quickly exceed human cognitive abilities at even moderate complexity levels.
-Here we present a new, efficient, and generic design framework that utilizes mathematical spatial graph theory to represent, enumerate, and identify distinctive 3D topological classes for an abstract engineering system, given its system architecture (SA) -- its components and interconnections.
-Spatial graph diagrams (SGDs) are generated for a given SA from zero to a specified maximum crossing number.
-Corresponding Yamada polynomials for all the planar SGDs are then generated.
+{\it Systematic enumeration and identification of unique 3D spatial topologies of complex engineering systems (such as automotive cooling systems, electric power trains, satellites, and aero-engines) are essential to navigation of these expansive design spaces with the goal of identifying new spatial configurations that can satisfy challenging system requirements.
+However, efficient navigation through discrete 3D spatial topology (ST) options is a very challenging problem due to its combinatorial nature and can quickly exceed human cognitive abilities at even moderate complexity levels.
+This article presents a new, efficient, and scalable design framework that leverages mathematical spatial graph theory to represent, enumerate, and identify distinctive 3D topological classes for a generic 3D engineering system, given its system architecture (SA) --- its components and their interconnections.
+First, spatial graph diagrams (SGDs) are generated for a given SA from zero to a specified maximum number of interconnect crossings.
+Then, corresponding Yamada polynomials for all the planar SGDs are generated.
 SGDs are categorized into topological classes, each of which shares a unique Yamada polynomial.
-Finally, for each topological class, one 3D geometric model is generated for an SGD with the fewest interconnect crossings.
-Several case studies are shown to illustrate the different features of our proposed framework.
-Design guidelines are also provided for practicing engineers to aid the utilization of this framework for application to different types of real-world problems. \blfootnote{To appear in the proceedings of the ASME 2021 International Design Engineering Technical Conferences.
-An expanded journal version, with more details about the case studies, is in preparation.} }
+Finally, within each topological class, 3D geometric models are generated using the spatial graph diagrams (SGDs) having different numbers of interconnect crossings.
+Selected case studies are presented to illustrate the different features of our proposed framework, including an industrial engineering design application: ST enumeration of a 3D automotive fuel cell cooling system (AFCS).
+Design guidelines are also provided for practicing engineers to aid the application of this framework to different types of real-world problems such as configuration design and spatial packaging optimization. \blfootnote{Part of this work~\cite{Peddada2021} has been published previously in the proceedings of the ASME 2021 International Design Engineering Technical Conferences.} }